opensafely/documentation/docs/releasing-files.md

   * Summaries of numeric variables describing 5 or fewer patients should be redacted.
   * Graphical figures whose underlying values describe 5 or fewer patients should be redacted.
 Figures which include print-outs of patient counts (such as KM plots) should be checked and redacted.
   * Counts of zero can be retained.
-  * Other outputs, such as log files that reveal information about the underlying data, should also be checked and redacted if necessary.
+  * Other outputs, such as log files that reveal information about the underlying data, should also be checked and redacted if necessary. **It is very unlikely that outputs such as log files should be required for publication outside the secure environment.**

 Where possible it should be clear what has been redacted, so for example do not redact table titles and category names.
 By convention redactions take the form `[REDACTED]` to make redacted elements easier to search for.